 Amcrest offers a full array of indoor and outdoor security cameras.
 However, today, we're only going to take a look at five of them: the ProHD Shield, the UltraHD Shield, the ProHD, the HDSeries, and the IPM-723S outdoor camera.
 If you're wondering why I singled out these five cameras, it's because they have one thing in common: All are compatible with Amazon Echo Show and Echo Spot.
 If you own an Echo Show or Spot, these Amcrest cameras will add value to your home's security.

 The ProHD Shield and UltraHD Shield cameras are identical in every aspect except for their video quality.
 They are both fixed indoor cameras with a hexagonal, shield-like form factor, thus the name "Shield."
 To function, the cameras need Wi-Fi and AC power, although you'll probably need an Ethernet connection and a computer to set them up as the wireless setup process is known to fail at times.
 You're also required to use 2.4GHz Wi-Fi.

 As for installation, you can install the cameras in one of two ways.
 First, you can set them on top of a table or any flat surface.
 This installation method requires no additional hardware.
-You can also mount them on a wall, that is, if you're willing to buy a camera wall-mount with a 1/4-20 UNC screw head, such as this one.
+You can also mount them on a wall, that is, if you're willing to buy a camera wall-mount with a 1/4-20 UNC screw head, such as this one from Amazon.

 On the other hand, the IPM-723S is a bullet style outdoor camera.
 It's weatherproof with an IP rating of 67.
 Like the other cameras, IPM-723S requires Wi-Fi and AC power to work.
 It also has an external antenna for a better Wi-Fi reception outdoors.
 If you want, you can also use an Ethernet cable to connect the camera to your router.
 For installation, the camera's attached base allows you to use screws to mount the camera.
 Also, the camera itself can tilt up and down on its base, allowing you to adjust for the perfect viewing angle.

 Image & Video Quality